-So, you have lost your job or learned that you soon will.
-Here are some first steps to take when you learn that you are going to be laid off
+You have lost your job or have learned that you will soon be laid off.
+Here are some first steps to take when you learn that you will be unemployed.

-- Speak with the company human resource director and make sure your records of accrued vacation days and holidays coincide with theirs.
-Take the time to discuss severance (a benefits package that many companies provide to compensate loyal employees for their many years of service.)
+- Speak with the company human resource department and make sure your records of accrued vacation days and holidays coincide with theirs.
+Take the time to discuss severance (a benefits package that companies provide to compensate employees for many years of service.)

-- Contact the unemployment office that serves your area and learn how to file an unemployment claim so that you will be ready to do so when you become unemployed.
-This is an insurance policy that you have been contributing to throughout your employment and the money you receive in benefits will help you pay the bills while you look for another job.
+- Determine your eligibility for unemployment insurance.
+Visit the NJ Division of Unemployment Insurance website or contact your local unemployment office that serves your area and to determine eligibility and learn how to file an unemployment claim so that you will be ready to do so when you become unemployed.

 Filing an Unemployment Claim